masneyb/nexus-5-upstream/README.md

 ## Device summary

-This is a high-level summary of what currently works upstream, or where there are outstanding patches waiting for a review.
+This is a high-level summary of the devices that currently work upstream, or where there are outstanding patches waiting for a review.
 See below for further details.

 - gyroscope / accelerometer: `/sys/bus/iio/devices/iio:device2`
 - magnetometer: `/sys/bus/iio/devices/iio:device3`